-advocated clear and enforceable rules for foreign investment in all trade agreements, which is largely accomplished by "standard" language requiring national and most-favored-nation (nondiscriminatory) treatment.
-The DR-CAFTA would clarify rules on expropriation and compensation, investor-state dispute settlement, and the expeditious free flow of payments and transfers related to investments, with certain exceptions in cases subject to legal proceedings (e.g. bankruptcy, insolvency, criminal activity).
-Transparent and impartial dispute settlement procedures would provide recourse to investors.
+In 2003, the United States' stock of foreign direct investment (FDI) in the CAFTA-DR countries was \$4.3 billion, which represents only 1.4% of U.S. FDI in Latin America and the Caribbean.
+Some 43% of the FDI in CAFTA-DR countries went to Costa Rica, followed by the Dominican Republic with 20%.
+The United States has advocated clear and enforceable rules for foreign investment in all trade agreements, which is largely accomplished by "standard" language requiring national and most-favored-nation (nondiscriminatory) treatment.
+The CAFTA-DR clarifies rules on expropriation and compensation, investor-state dispute settlement, and the expeditious free flow of payments and transfers related to investments, with certain exceptions in cases subject to legal proceedings (e.g. bankruptcy, insolvency, criminal activity).
+Transparent and impartial dispute settlement procedures provide recourse to investors.

 Two investment issues stand out.
 First, an investor-state provision, common in U.S. bilateral investment treaties (BITs) and used in earlier FTAs, has been included.
-It would allow investors alleging a breach in investment obligations to seek binding arbitration against the state directly, using the dispute settlement panel defined in the Investment chapter.
+It allows investors alleging a breach in investment obligations to seek binding arbitration against the state through the dispute settlement mechanism defined in the Investment Chapter.
 U.S. investors have long supported the inclusion of investor-state rules to ensure that they have recourse in countries that do not adequately protect the rights of foreign investors.
 Since bilateral investment treaties are usually made with developing countries that have little foreign investment in the United States, it was not anticipated that these provisions would greatly affect the United States.
-This changed under NAFTA where investor-state provisions gave rise to numerous "indirect expropriation" claims against subnational (state) governments in the United States, Mexico, and Canada over environmental and other regulations.45
+This changed under NAFTA, when investor-state provisions gave rise to numerous "indirect expropriation" claims against subnational (state) governments in the United States, Mexico, and Canada over environmental and other regulations.46